ezzieyguywuf/mycad/Contributing.md

 This way, the CI is only triggered once per "feature" addition, as defined by the TDD methodology.

-I don't know if this is the best approach or not, but we'll start with this
+I don't know if this is the best approach or not, but we'll start with this.

+Finally, before pushing `master` to the repository, some care should be taken to "clean up" the git log.
+In other words, something along the lines of `git rebase -i HEAD~10` should be ran, and then as much as feasible multiple commits should be "squased" into one.

+This allows the `master_staging` git log to be as verbose as we want it to be while keeping the `master` log relatively concise, yet still informative.

 ## Code Documentation [↑][1] <a name="code-documentation"></a>